number1stunna69420/number1stunna69420/README.md

 - 👋 Hi, I’m @number1stunna69420
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...life
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...myself
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...the world
-- 📫 How to reach me ...
+- 📫 How to reach me ... deidremearing@gmail.com
+818.793.3048

 <!---
 number1stunna69420/number1stunna69420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.